barryclark/jekyll-now/_posts/2017-08-03-firefly-amp.md

 ---
 ## Building a FireFly Tube Amplifier

-I recently built a FireFly Tube Amplifier based off of [Doug Hammond's original design](http://ax84.com/index.php/oldprojects.html?project_id=firefly "FireFly AX84").
+I recently built a FireFly Tube Amplifier based off of [Doug Hammond's original design](http://ax84.com/index.php/oldprojects.html?project_id=firefly).

-I'd like to document the process I followed, the tools required, and the issues I ran into.
+I'd like to briefly document the process followed, the tools required, and the issues I ran into.

+**_Warning: This project can be potentially fatal, use at your own risk!_**

 **Tools Needed**
 - **Soldering Station**